raspberrypilearning/monster-mashup/en/step_1.md

 ## Introduction

 In this project you'll be making a random monster generator.
-It will create a list of original monster names from parts you put into it!
-Who knows, maybe one will inspire your next Halloween costume!
+It'll create a list of original monster names from parts you put into it!
+Who knows, maybe one will inspire your next Hallowe'en costume!

 ### What you will make